Zalamanda/hash-functions/README.md

-# Multi-platform Hash Functions
+# Hash Functions
 Convenient MD2, MD5, SHA1, SHA256, SHA3 (incl.
-Keccak) and Blake2b multi-platform hash functions for C.
+Keccak) and Blake2b platform  independant hash functions for C.

 ### Basic usage
 Hash functions can be easily used by calling their convenient one-liners...